 The basic idea of the Gnostics was that Earth is a Crapsack World.

-The book of Ecclesiastes is basically an affirmation of this.
+The book of Ecclesiastes in The Bible is basically an affirmation of this.
 The Ecclesiastes himself offers no relief nor heavenly afterlife after death, but mere cessation of existence.

 How can we forget Norse mythology in which the world is doomed to end in ice and fire overrun by giants and monsters and the gods themselves will die?
 The light at the end of the tunnel really IS an oncoming train.
 Going to Valhalla just means training for the Final Battle.